 Update: Director of Communications Dan Nolte reached out to clarify a few things.
 Google is currently rejecting Seattle’s applications for Google Fiber, but the City Council has instructed the Dept. of Information Technology to apply every time the option is available.
+Residents have been searching for faster internet speeds in the tech hub of Seattle for years.

 To quote Mr. Nolte, “Seattle is NOT a great contender based on Google Fiber’s “Checklist.”
 Also, as I understand it, Google has not entered a market where there is another FTTP provider (CenturyLink is currently building FTTP to homes across the city).”